russfrith/russfrith-blog/content/posts/excel-to-csv-using-python-pandas/index.md

 ### Pandas Series
 A pandas.Series is a one-dimensional array with axis labels.
 A Series is equatable to an Excel column.
 The object supports both integer and label-based indexing and provides methods for performing operations involving the index.
 Series is the primary Pandas structure.

-### DataFrame
+### Pandas DataFrame
 A Pandas DataFrame is a two-dimensional data structure, like a two-dimensional array, or a table with rows and columns.
 You can think of it as a dictionary for Series objects.
+A dataframe is one of the primary datas structures of a Pandas project.

 ### Read Excel
 Pandas can open files and load them into a dataframe.
-A dataframe is one of the primary datas structures of a Pandas project.
 In addition to reading and writing to Excel and CSV files, Pandas supports many other file formats, including JSON, XML, SQL, among other formats.
 We will open an XLSX files as shown below:

 ```python
 import pandas as pd